 - Osteoporosis– Let your dentist know if you take Bisphosphonates.
 Unfortunately, these medications make the bones harder in the mouth.
 Thus healing takes longer (and may be painful) after tooth loss.

 We inform patients about the potential effects of medications on the mouth.
 Often our hygienists can help halt damage to teeth or gums.
-Betsy Oliver, RDH, worked as a pharmacy tech. before working with us.
+Betsy Oliver, RDH, worked as a pharmacy tech. before joining us.
 Thanks to Betsy for keeping us updated on drugs and dental health.Dr.
 Elizabeth Cranford Robinson

 Maximize Insurance Benefits